engl5674/engl5674s18/_schedule/schedule.md

         - date: 2018-03-29
           desc: 'Fieldnote Work'
           readings: [ 'As needed: artifacts, fieldwork, etc.' ]
           assign: [ 'At least 2 fieldnotes + at least 1-2 memos.', 'In class, we will conduct lightning review rounds.
 Accordingly, each of you will present your re-readings of prior work from the course, articulating 1) how you are putting it into scholary action, and 2) what implications you think this has for understanding rhetoric.
-I'd like each of you to use Google Slides to facilitate a quick rendering of the 2 aforementioned subjects, 1 slide per prompt.
+I would like each of you to use Google Slides to facilitate a quick rendering of the 2 aforementioned subjects, 1 slide per prompt.
 It is a challenge, because you have roughy 4 minutes to explain and 3 minutes for Q&amp;A. Peers, be prepared to quickly ask questions and provide generous support and feedback about their aims and direction.' ]

     - num: 12
       wkh: 'Historicizing &amp; Artifacts'